 Also, diversifying your customer acquisition strategy creates a balance between risk and reward, meaning if one channel begins to fail (see: salespeople example above or the declining effectiveness of organic Facebook reach), it’s easier to reallocate funds for a new, better-performing method.

-Now that you know what makes an amazing customer acquisition strategy, let’s talk about some companies that are doing it well.
+Now that you know what makes an amazing customer acquisition strategy, let’s talk about some companies doing it well.

 Smart Customer Acquisition Helps You Grow Better

 Surely you’ve heard, “Make new friends but keep the old.
-One is silver, and the other, gold.”
+One is silver, and the other is gold.”
 The same applies to customers.

-That’s right — companies that succeed put their customers in the spotlight, for both acquisition and retention.
+That’s right — successful companies put their customers in the spotlight, for both acquisition and retention.
 Set up your acquisition strategy correctly, and you can expect to not only lower your customer acquisition cost but also increase your customer lifetime value.

 Customer acquisition is all about acquiring the right customers that stick around — and help you acquire more.
 Instead of visualising customer acquisition as a one-way funnel, start picturing your customer acquisition and retention methods as a flywheel: Always work to bring new customers on-board, but don’t forget about them once they’re onboard.
 Equip them to succeed, and they’ll go to perpetuate value for you.